- Read about CalRecycle's proposed greenhouse gas reduction grant and loan programs.

 - Comments on the June 14th Waste Management Sector Plan Draft Technical Papers

-The Governor’s Draft Budget, released on Jan.
-9, 2014, includes $30 million in Fiscal Year 2014/15 for CalRecycle to provide financial incentives for capital investments in composting/anaerobic digestions infrastructure and recycling manufacturing facilities that will result in reduced greenhouse gas emissions.
-A priority would be to realize environmental and economic benefits in disadvantaged communities.
-These grants and loans would promote infrastructure development at facilities in California that achieve greenhouse gas emission reductions by diverting more materials from landfills and producing beneficial products.
-Grants and loans would be targeted to build or expand organics infrastructure, such as composting and anaerobic digestion, or reduce food waste in California.
+The Fiscal Year 2014/15 Governor’s Budget included $25 million in for CalRecycle to provide financial incentives for capital investments in composting/anaerobic digestions infrastructure and recycling manufacturing facilities that will result in reduced greenhouse gas emissions.
+A priority is to realize environmental and economic benefits in disadvantaged communities.
+These grants and loans promote infrastructure development at facilities in California that achieve greenhouse gas emission reductions by diverting more materials from landfills and producing beneficial products.
+Grants and loans are targeted to build or expand organics infrastructure, such as composting and anaerobic digestion, or reduce food waste in California.
 Other targeted activities include new or expanded infrastructure for manufacturing products with recycled content fiber, plastic, or glass.

 - Overview.
 More background information on the challenge of global climate change.

 - Contacts.
 Contact information for CalRecycle and other agency staff working on climate change activities.

 - Listserv.
 Enroll in the Climate Change listserv and keep informed of all the latest information on CalRecycle's activities in combating global climate change.

 - California Climate Change Portal.
 This site contains information on the impacts of climate change on California and the state's policies relating to global warming.
 It is also the home for the California Climate Change Center, a "virtual" research and information website operated by the California Energy Commission through its Public Interest Energy Research (PIER) Program.